Money, Money, Money, Money, Mooonnney

 as of April 10, 2019

 In the initial House version, the D.1.1 Women’s Health Programs Strategy was funded at $278.8 million.
 Later, the House updated their EI and approved it at $88.13 million, which left their women’s health programs budget total at $366.93 million.

 On March 27, House members discussed all the proposed budget amendments.
 During this process, amendments may be adopted, withdrawn, or moved to Article XI.

 Article XI is either thought of as a “wish list,” or more cynically, as the place amendments go to die.
-We identified eleven amendments related to TWHC priorities.
-Of those 11, five were adopted, with the others being either withdrawn or moved to Article XI.
+We identified eleven amendments related to TWHC priorities (Amendments doc).
+Of those 11, five were adopted, with the others either withdrawn or moved to Article XI.

 In the Senate’s initial budget, the D.1.1 Women’s Health Programs Strategy (page II-43) was funded at $284.6 million.
 Since then, the Senate Finance sub-groups met several times to discuss budget riders and exceptional items.
 On March 28, all the sub-groups gathered to propose their recommendations to the full Senate Finance Committee.

 During the Senate Finance Committee hearing, we learned that $30 million (page 26) of the HHSC’s requested $57.9 million EI was included in the proposed budget.
 That approval, combined with the budgeted amount for the Women's Health Programs strategy, brings the Senate total to $314 million for fiscal years 2020 and 2021.

 The House voted in favor of their budget, HB 1, and sent it over to be discussed by the Senate.
 On April 9, the Senate voted in favor of the Senate Committee Substitute of HB 1, which does not align with the House version.
 Members from each chamber will be appointed for the conference committee to work through the differences.